The area's many parks and gardens are perfect for relaxing and taking in some lovely scenery. Some of them are also

 The park is home to the Joan of Arc Garden, one of the city's favorite spots for wedding photographs.
 Located beside one of the Martello towers (built in 1810), its magnificent flower beds are a real treat for local painters, who exhibit their art in the park on occasion.
 A statue of a defiant Joan of Arc on horseback adds to the atmosphere.
 Visitors may be interested to know that a huge drinking water reservoir lies beneath this part of the Plains.

-Stroll along the 32-kilometer riverside trail from Lac Saint-Charles to the Old Port and discover an oasis of calm in the heart of the city.
+Stroll along the 32-kilometre riverside trail from Lac Saint-Charles to the Old Port and discover an oasis of calm in the heart of the city.

 The trail, which boasts an impressive variety of birds and plants, winds its way through a number of parks and historical and tourist sites.

-An 8-kilometer stretch in the city center also features a bicycle path.
+An 8-kilometre stretch in the city center also features a bicycle path.